 - Dilaudid can be habit-forming (addictive), even at regular doses.
 It has a high abuse potential, and personal legitimate supplies of Dilaudid may be sought out by drug seekers.
 Babies born to mothers who are physically dependent on Dilaudid will be born physically dependent on Dilaudid themselves.

 - Tolerance may develop to Dilaudid's effect.
 This means that increasing dosages are needed to maintain the same level of pain relief with time.

 - Should be used short-term only.
 When given long term, may cause withdrawal symptoms if abruptly stopped.
 Taper dosage off slowly under a doctor's supervision.

 - Lower dosages of Dilaudid are needed in people with moderate liver or kidney disease.

-- May not be suitable for some people including those any type of pre-existing breathing problems, with severe liver or kidney disease, with head injuries, at risk for low blood pressure, prostatic hypertrophy, with psychiatric conditions, drug or alcohol dependency.
+- May not be suitable for some people including those with pre-existing breathing problems, severe liver or kidney disease, with head injuries, seizures, gastrointestinal conditions, at risk for low blood pressure, prostatic hypertrophy, with psychiatric conditions, drug or alcohol dependency.

 - Dilaudid is classed as a schedule II controlled drug, because of its high potential for abuse and risk of respiratory depression.

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.